Our Review of The Truth Project: A Christian Worldview Bible Study

-Examining the Biblical worldview shows how early American was shaped by the teachings of scripture.
+Examining the Biblical worldview shows how early America was shaped by the teachings of scripture.
 Our early political leaders agreed that the success of America’s republican form of government would be directly dependent upon the virtue and morality of the Bible.

 Lesson 11: Labor: Created to Create